Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Here at the Okabe & Haushalter law firm, most of our first-time clients who seek legal representation after a DUI arrest have never dealt with the California criminal justice system.
 That is why they have a tremendous number of questions, but usually it all leads to the eternal question, “What should I do next after a DUI arrest?”

-Today, we brought our San Francisco criminal defense attorney to answer some of the most common question that we, here at the Okabe & Haushalter law firm, hear from our clients after a DUI arrest in California.
+Today, we brought our San Francisco criminal defense attorney to answer some of the most common questions that we, here at the Okabe & Haushalter law firm, hear from our clients after a DUI arrest in California.

 If your car was impounded by the police after a DUI arrest, it only makes sense that you would like to get it back.
 In most cases, you will face no obstruction from the police when getting your vehicle released from impound.
 Obviously, you will have to pay release and storage fees and present documents proving that you are the owner of the car.

-However, if you have been arrested for DUI after a car accident or the police has any reason to believe that you were involved in a crime, your car may be held on an “evidence hold” after a DUI arrest.
+However, if you have been arrested for DUI after a car accident or the police have any reason to believe that you were involved in a crime, your car may be held on an “evidence hold” after a DUI arrest.
 Therefore, you will not be able to get your car out of impound during the investigation into suspected crimes.
-These crimes vary from one case to another, but may include hit and run, drug possession, possession of stolen property, and others.
+These crimes vary from one case to another, but may include hit and run, drug possession, possession of the stolen property, and others.

 It may be tempting to read the police report about your DUI arrest before your first court appearance.
-Doing so would help you prepare your defense strategy with your lawyer, which is why the police does not release any evidence, including a copy of the arrest, until your arraignment hearing.
+Doing so would help you prepare your defense strategy with your lawyer, which is why the police do not release any evidence, including a copy of the arrest, until your arraignment hearing.

 It is true that your driver’s license will be confiscated by the police after a DUI arrest, but you will be issued a temporary driving license that will serve as proof that you have valid driving privilege for the next 30 days after the arrest.
 Also, the temporary license, also known as “pink paper,” will serve as your formal notice to report the DUI arrest to the DMV within the next 10 days to request an administrative review to challenge the suspension of your driver’s license.
 Your driving privilege will remain valid until DMV reaches a decision in your case.